dayton-outar/glif/algos/js/codility/dynamic/README.md

 ## 17.2 Binomial Coefficient

 How do you compute binomial coeﬃcients?
-First, nk = k! (n−k)!, so in principle you can compute them straight from factorials.
+First, $\binom{n}{k} = \frac{k!}{k!(n−k)!}$, so in principle you can compute them straight from factorials.
 However, this method has a serious drawback.
 Intermediate calculations can easily cause arithmetic overﬂow, even when the ﬁnal coeﬃcient ﬁts comfortably within an integer.

 A more stable way to compute binomial coeﬃcients is using the recurrence relation implicit in the construction of Pascal’s triangle: